svssathvik7/docs/docs/home/basics/guides/swap/act2/BtcToAny.md

 id: btc-to-any
 ---

-# Bridge Bitcoin to any asset
+# Swap Bitcoin to any asset

 Bridge Bitcoin to any asset on Garden by following these steps.